 Errors excepted: We have written this article on asset allocation to the best of our knowledge and belief.
 Our aim is to provide you as a private investor with the most objective and meaningful financial information possible.
 However, if we have made any errors, forgotten important aspects and/or are no longer up to date, we would be grateful if you could let us know.

-What happens if you leave CHF 10,000 in a savings account for several decades – and what happens if you invest it broadly in equities?
+What happens if you leave 10,000 francs sitting in a savings account for several decades—and what if you invest it in a diversified portfolio of stocks?
 Saving feels safe.
 Investing money sounds risky.
-But if you know the figures, you might think otherwise.
-In this article, we compare the long-term performance of a savings account with the best-known global share index, the MSCI World – with real data, concrete examples and no jargon.
-You’ll see why the seemingly safe choice can be the more expensive one in the long run – and what role compound interest plays in this.
+But if you know the numbers, you might think differently.
+In this article, we compare the long-term performance of a savings account with the world’s most well-known stock index, the MSCI World—using real data, concrete examples, and plain language.
+You’ll see why the seemingly safe choice can be the more expensive one in the long run—and what role compound interest plays in this.
 Welcome to the first lesson of our financial guide!

 Short & sweet